 Years ago, there was a deli in Denver that sold several different varieties of savory scones, including a cheddar-dill version.
 They were both pretty and delicious!
 After discovering how easy it is to make scones, I decided to create my own mini-sized Cheddar-Dill version.
 Sharp Cheddar cheese and lemony-fresh dill complement one another perfectly, and add not only depth of flavor but also brightness and pops of color to the scones, with subtle flecks of orange and green.

-Turning Cheddar Dill Scones into an appetizer
+Serving Cheddar Dill Scones as an Appetizer

 While these scones are delicious as is, placing a slice of smoked salmon, a sprig of dill and a piece of lemon zest inside turns them into a unique, impressive, two-bite appetizer.
 And for your non-salmon eating friends and family, you can fill a few with sliced ham or duck breast and honey mustard.
 They’re a light starter that’s perfect for entertaining at home or taking to a potluck, as they can be made and assembled ahead of time!